 “To be clear is to be kind.”Brene Brown

-The first step in setting expectations is determining what they are before communicating them.
+The first step in setting employee expectations is determining what they are before communicating them.
 Expectations will likely vary based on different factors like a person’s position and how long they’ve been with the company.
 Nevertheless, create a sense of unity and cohesiveness at work by developing common expectations based on organizational values.

 For instance, when working with the Navy SEALs, leadership expert Simon Sinek found the organization’s top performance measurement is trust.
 Although relationship-building skills like trust are incredibly important to business success, they’re something Sinek says companies have, “negligible to no metrics to measure.”
 This is why it’s important for business leaders to sit down and think about this aspect of their company.

 Some common expectations defined by leaders include: